ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2023_Autumn/en.md

 19. Referees may allow, at their discretion, lower or higher tolerances for timers.
 20. The host may request liveplays or recordings of individual players or teams at any point.
 21. The host reserves the right to modify these rules at any moment.
 Any such changes will be announced in advance.
-22. According to the rules of Official Tournament support, for the players that suspected to have behaviors like "sandbagging" or "fake match", the host have rights to raise the issue to the Tournament Committee for a case-by-case review.
+22. Players who are suspected of undermining the competitive integrity of the tournament, such as by *sandbagging* or *match fixing*, may be reported to the [Tournament Committee](/wiki/People/Tournament_Committee) for case-by-case review.

 ### Tournament registration

-1. Please send the host a **private message** and **fill [this form]()** to register.
+1. Please send the host a **private message** and **fill [this form](https://wj.qq.com/s2/13179234/c366/)** to register.
-   - Player need to choose a zone according to their chatting software, includes discord zone and QQ zone.
-Both zones will have independent drafting phase and regular stage.
+   - Players need to choose a zone according to their chat software, i.e. the Discord zone or QQ zone.
+Both the QQ zone and Discord zone will have an independent drafting phase and regular stage.
-   - Player **must** join [this QQ group](https://jq.qq.com/?_wv=1027&k=zqBeTqMW) or [this discord server](https://discord.gg/kR4hJnPs) after register, according their choice in registration.
+   - Players **must** join [this QQ group](https://jq.qq.com/?_wv=1027&k=zqBeTqMW) or [this Discord server](https://discord.gg/kR4hJnPs) after register, according to their choice during registration.
-   - Player need to declare the time zone in registration.
-We just recommend players in Asia to regist. **There are no forced geographical limitations for this tournament, but player need to ensure that it is available to play in weekend 7pm-10pm (UTC+8), or they may not been selected in drafting phase**.
+   - **There are no forced geographical limitations for this tournament, but players need to ensure they are available to play in the weekend 19:00–22:00 (UTC+8), or they may not be selected during the drafting phase.**
 2. To ensure valid and serious registrations, every registered user will be manually checked by the host.
    - To be successfully registered, a player must not have violated the [osu! community rules](/wiki/Rules) within the last 12 months.
    - **There are no rank limitations for this tournament.** If there are too many registrants, some of the high-level registrants may be removed from the main tournament and be invited to participate in the showmatch instead.